Rhodophiala

 Rhodophiala was a genus of herbaceous, perennial and bulbous plants in the Amaryllis family (Amaryllidaceae, subfamily Amaryllidoideae).
 It consisted of about 30 South American species distributed in southern Brazil, Argentina, and, specially, in Chile.
 Most of the species are known colloquially as añañuca.
 It has now been submerged in Zephyranthes.

 Description

 Rhodophiala species resemble small-flowered Hippeastrum or multiflowered Habranthus species.
 Their narrow parallel-sided leaves are unlike that of Hippeastrum, more closely resembling that of Habranthus or Zephyranthes.

 Taxonomy

+Taxonomic history

 At one stage, Rhodophiala was considered a subgenus of the closely related Hippeastrum.

 Although as of February 2016 not yet accepted by the World Checklist of Selected Plant Families a number of species of Rhodophiala have been rehabilitated as Rhodolirium.

-Species

-The World Checklist of Selected Plant Families accepted 27 species :
+Former species

+This genus does not have any accepted species, since it is a synonym of Phycella Lindl.
+Former species include: